 Do solar covers really heat the pool?

-Solar pool covers definitely help to heat the water in a pool.
-They do this by not only trapping the suns rays but also in almost completely eliminating evaporation, which is one of the main ways a pool loses heat.
+Solar pool covers definitely help heat pool water.
+They do this by trapping the sun’s rays and almost completely eliminating evaporation, which is one of the main ways a pool loses heat.

 Are solar pool covers worth the money?

-In most cases, a solar pool cover is worthwhile the spend as it can extend the length of the swimming season by as much as two months (a month in the spring and another in the autumn).
+In most cases, a solar pool cover is worthwhile as it can extend the swimming season by as much as two months (one month in the spring and another in the autumn).

 How quickly will a solar cover heat a pool?